Showing posts with label Positive coping. Show all posts

 Task courage is the personal strength to persevere with a daunting task that involves apprehension.
 Andrew Martin (2011) of the University of Sydney studied courage to face challenging academic tasks in a sample of 7,637 high school students.
 Such tasks can produce measurable fear and anxiety.
 Martin

-found that courage and confidence were similar in some ways but the presence of courage was very important compared to students whose fears led to avoidance or helplessness.
+found that courage and confidence were similar in some ways but the presence of courage was very important to facing the challenge compared to students whose fears led to avoidance or helplessness.

 SPIRITUAL COURAGE